Where can I go for help?

 What is gender-based violence?

-Gender-based violence includes domestic and sexual violence and abuse of adults and children, sexual exploitation, female genital mutilation (FGM), forced marriage, ‘honour’ based violence, sexual harassment and hate crime.
+Gender-based violence includes domestic and sexual violence and abuse of adults and children, sexual exploitation, female genital mutilation (FGM), forced marriage, so called ‘honour’ based abuse, sexual harassment and hate crime.

 What is abuse?

-Bristol Zero Tolerance use the cross-government definition of domestic violence and abuse to define abuse as any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse which can encompass, but is not limited to, psychological, physical, sexual, financial or emotional violence and abuse.
+Bristol Zero Tolerance use the cross-government definition of domestic violence and abuse to define abuse as any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+This can encompass, but is not limited to, psychological, physical, sexual, financial or emotional violence and abuse.